 The data set is provided in form of netcdf data files that are compliant with version 1.7 of the CF (Climate and Forecast) metadata convention.
 It contains full information on retrieval settings (a priori usage and constraints) and retrieval inputs (including the measured IASI radiances and some results for the EUMETSAT level 2 processing).
 It provides the full MUSICA IASI retrieval output: the atmospheric trace gas and temperature profiles, profiles of the leading error components, information on vertical representativeness in form of the averaging kernels as well as averaging kernel metrics, which are more handy than the full kernels and can be used for filtering out data with irregular sensitivity and/or vertical representativeness.

 The supply of the comprehensive information on the retrieval settings and retrieval products' characteristics results in a rather large data volume.
 This apparent drawback of large data files is counterbalanced by the very good possibilities for data interoperability and reusability offered by this comprehensive information.

-This data set is archived at bwDataArchive, a long-term data archive for scientific data.
+This data set is archived at bwDataArchive, a long-term data archive for scientific data, and referenced with DOI:10.35097/408.
 The German federal state service bwDataArchive offers a solution for long-term data archiving, which is especially available for employees of universities and public research institutions in Baden-Württemberg.
 Data archiving is carried out at the Karlsruhe Institute of Technology (KIT) and includes reliable storage of even large data sets for a period of ten or more years.
 The service enables a qualified implementation of the recommendations of the German Research Foundation (DFG) for the securing and storage of research data.